Expert Guides

 • Luxury Goods: High-end goods such as watches, jewellery and designer items may be stored in bonded warehouses to manage customs duties and taxes.

-Wet bonded warehouse
+Wet bonded warehouse operator

 Using a Bonded Warehouse